compound-finance/comet/docs/README.md

 BorrowRate = InterestRateBase + InterestRateSlopeLow * Kink + InterestRateSlopeHigh * (Utilization - Kink)
 ```

-To calculate the Compound III Borrow APR as a percentage, pass the current utilization to this function, and divide the result by `10 ^ 18` and multiply by the approximate number of seconds in one year.
+To calculate the Compound III borrow APR as a percentage, pass the current utilization to this function, and divide the result by `10 ^ 18` and multiply by the approximate number of seconds in one year.

 ```
 Seconds Per Year = 60 * 60 * 24 * 365
-utilization = getUtilization()
+Utilization = getUtilization()
-Borrow Rate = getBorrowRate(utilization)
+Borrow Rate = getBorrowRate(Utilization)
 Borrow APR = Borrow Rate / (10 ^ 18) * Seconds Per Year
 ```